yttriumz/notes-foam/notes/OS/Linux/openSUSE/Tumbleweed/tweak.md

 ### Install driver and prime-select

+On my machine, I installed `x11-video-nvidiaG05` and `suse-prime`. `nvidia-driver-G06-kmp-default` does not work.
+But it might work later or on other machines.

-Refer to the following pages:
+Refer to the following pages for more:

 - https://opensuse.github.io/openSUSE-docs-revamped-temp/hybrid_graphics/
 - https://en.opensuse.org/SDB:NVIDIA_drivers